hetong007/rLTP/README.md

 rLTP
 ====

-An r package for ltp-cloud service
+An r package for ltp-cloud service.

+For more information please visit [ltp-cloud](http://www.ltp-cloud.com/)